Skip to content

 Successful completion of the course is dependent on undertaking a series of assessments.
 These involve:

-• Critically reflecting on how the course has changed your perceptions of your role
+• Critically reflecting on how the course has changed your perceptions of your role and completing an exercise supporting you to implement your learning.

-You will be supported in your assessment through the OTC's innovative, award winning learner support model.
+• You will be supported in your assessment through the OTC's innovative, award winning learner support model.
 Read more about the model here.

 ADDITIONAL COURSE INFORMATION